-So What Can We Take From This To Grow Our Churches?
+So What Can We Take From This?

-but perhaps more shockingly…
+But perhaps more shockingly…

-- only 21% of Christians invite anyone to church over the course of the year.
+Only 21% of Christians invite anyone to church over the course of the year.

-I mean, how can we go and ‘make disciples of all people’ (Matt.
+I mean, how can we go and make disciples of all people (Matt.
 28:19) if our people have no intention of inviting others to church?